 To test your system for compatibility, try the Groupworld Setup/Test Wizard.

-The HTML5 client should run on any browser that fully supports HTML5 (currently, Chrome, Firefox and Safari on all devices).
-Edge, Opera and Safari should work with all features except desktop sharing.
+The Groupworld HTML5 client should run on any browser that fully supports HTML5 (currently, Chrome, Firefox, Edge and Safari on all devices).
+Opera should work with all features.

 The new HTML5 Groupworld client uses a Websocket connection through port 443, so there should generally not be any issues with firewalls.
 The old Groupworld plugin (not currently used) and the native iOS/Android apps open a TCP/IP connection to port 9174 on the server.
 Most home firewalls (including the built-in Windows firewall) do not block outgoing connections, so you should not normally have any problems.
 However if you have a restrictive firewall which blocks outbound connections, you may need to open up TCP/IP port 9174 outbound if using either the app or the plugin.
 Groupworld uses a peer-to-peer WebRTC PeerConnection for audio/video data when there are two users in the room.
 If this is blocked by the firewall, it tries to use a WebRTC TURN relay, and if that is blocked it falls back to the non-WebRTC audio/video which is transmitted via the Groupworld server.